Episode 17: Building the World’s Largest Renal Genomic Registry with Dr. Frank Maddux

 Dr. Frank Maddux: I think there are two primary reasons that it's important.
 One is I think we've long recognized that a number of kidney diseases are, in fact, inherited in family members, and that there are genetic determinants for that.
 And some of those have been unlocked at this point.
 But more specifically, I think we've recognized that we have a classification of kidney disease problem and that we classify kidney disease through pathologic observation, visual inspection of how a kidney looks after its injured.

 More and more, we're seeing that it's a combination of mechanisms of injury that actually lead to kidney failure.
-And so the genomics project is one that can help bring us closer to what those mechanisms and pathways of injury are, and how they actually lead to ultimately to kidney failure.
+And so the genomics project is one that can help bring us closer to what those mechanisms and pathways of injury are, and how they ultimately lead to kidney failure.

 Dr. Frank Maddux: There are a number of renal related registries.
 But they are relatively small.
 They're mostly based on populations of patients that are known to have had kidney biopsies.
 And these biopsy related registries have given us the chance to begin to unlock the issues.

 But remember, most of the scientific analysis today is being done on what's called the exome or the part of the genome that is coding for proteins.
 And these coding regions occupy a very small component of the overall genetic makeup.
 And so as we begin to see the various combinations of ways in which a kidney can get injured, it looks like it's going to be an incredibly complicated process to untangle all the relationships and the associations.